Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Vampirism.md

 ### Penalty

-In Requiem your victims will die if they are at or below 125 health when you feed, and feeding will deal 250 damage when done the first time, and 125 damage the second time, after that it is no longer penalized however I doubt your victim will survive.
+In Requiem your victims will die if they are at or below 125 health when you feed, and feeding will deal 250 damage to Max HP when done the first time, and 125 damage the second time, after that it is no longer penalized however I doubt your victim will survive.
 I suppose this mechanics is to make feeding as a vampire punishing, since in the vanilla Skyrim game you could feed on people left and right without killing a single person.

 ### Healing